rancher/docs/content/os/v1.x/en/installation/running-rancheros/cloud/do/_index.md

 weight: 107
 ---

-RancherOS is avaliable in the Digital Ocean portal.
+RancherOS is available in the Digital Ocean portal.
 RancherOS is a member of container distributions and you can find it easily.

 >**Note**
 >Deploying to Digital Ocean will incur charges.